Duramax Diesel Owners Page

 One unexpected aspect that can surprise people is oil pressure.
 My 2002 Duramax always idled at about 40 psi oil pressure when warm, and pegged somewhere over 80 psi when first started up – when using standard dealer-changed oil.
-After the engine flush procedure and change to AMSOIL’s 15W-40 (the same viscosity it always had), dash oil-gage pressure immediately dropped to about 28 psi warm idle, and about 60-80 psi cold.
+After the engine flush procedure and change to AMSOIL’s 15W-40 (the same viscosity it always had), the dash oil-gage pressure immediately dropped to about 28 psi warm idle, and about 60-80 psi cold.
 That is pretty typical with 15W-40 AMSOIL.
 Some people might be alarmed by this lower oil pressure, but it’s a great sign: it means that more oil volume is flowing through a cleaner engine – for better lubrication, better wear protection, better engine cooling – and it’s taking less power (fuel) to pump that oil.

 The Secret Power of Nanofiber Bypass Filtration